The World's Avocado Obsession Has Officially Gone Too Far

 We love avocados as much as the next fanatic.
 We search for the perfectly ripe one, we Instagram it (duh), and finally we eat.
 Avocado toast has become engrained in our millennial identities — a sort of food mascot for our generation, if you will.
 But, have we ever stopped to wonder what would happen if our beloved fruit were to run out?

 Well, The Guardian has brought to our attention a real life avocado shortage currently taking place in New Zealand.
-End times are near; our nightmares have come true.
+The end is near; our nightmares have come true.

 Advertisement